 Use Alpine Linux as a base image instead of something like Ubuntu.
 Alpine is only 5MB in size.
 Alpine is also fast because of its light footprint and low surface area.
 Which also makes it great for keeping it secure.
 Alpine based images will download from Docker registry faster, and take up less disk space on your system.

-# Set Base Image to Alpine Linux 3.6
+# My App Dockerfile # Set Base Image to Alpine Linux 3.6 FROM alpine:3.6

 Use tags for separating image versions.
 If you’re familiar with Git and branches, tagging docker images is like creating git branches.
 If you never used tags then the

 latest tag is automaticly used if no tag is given during the build process.
 Avoid being too generic like

 dev, test, alpha, beta.
 Instead put versions in tags as needed like

 2.0.0, 2.0.0-alpine, patch-2.0.1, test-2.5.4, dev-3.0, etc. And don’t forget to update your README with the available list of tags.

 This also applies to your base image.
 For example, Apache Tomcat has multiple versions still in use.
 Version 7 through 9.
 You can specify